 Political and economic uncertainty has been driving volatility on a global scale and nowhere more than the UK where both international and domestic investors have been fleeing in their droves as Brexit and government in-fighting has heightened fear even further.

 Expect pockets of opportunity rather than sweeping market wide moves in 2019.
 To use an old Wall Street adage, it will be “less a stock market and more a market of stocks”.

-Uncertainty creates investment opportunities
+Uncertainty creates alternative investment capital opportunities